-Most listings are in the $20's per square foot per year.
+The typical asking rate per listing is in the $20's per square foot per year.
 The Greater Heights submarket is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 6% decline in rent.
+In the last 3 months, the median rate decreased $0 per sqft per year.
+That's a 2% decline in rent.

-Compared to the rest of the Houston Metro market, the Greater Heights region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Houston Metro market, the Greater Heights region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-The standard measurement for office space in this area is around 340 sqft.
-Most buildings in this area are around 3 floors.
-Most buildings in this market were built in 1984 and are Class B.
+The standard measurement for office space in this area is around 330 sqft.
+Most properties in this region are around 3 floors.
+Most buildings in this area were built in 1981 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Company management is the dominant industry in this market.
 Commute by motorcycle is the most popular way to get to work amongst Greater Heights residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.